reproteq/TelegramKrakenBot/README.md

 # TelegramKrakenBot
 ---
-## Python3 Telegram Bot For Easy & Fast Trading in Kraken exchange 🤖 💱 🚀
+## Python3 Telegram Bot For Easy & Fast Trade in Kraken platform 🤖 💱 🚀

 ### ❗ Important, No autotrade with strategies or others, This bot is only virtual assistant for easy and fast trade ❗